hcduffey/candyland/README.md

 Planned future enhancements include:

-- Creat an "Licourice Square" that causes the player to lose a turn if the land on it
+- Create an "Licorice Square" that causes the player to lose a turn if they land on it
-- Allow users to customize their game token
 - Add double-square cards that enable players to move to the second square of that color instead of the first
+- Make the interface responsive so that it can be played on smaller screens

 ***